mcw7246/WebChecker/docs/DesignDoc.md

  it's ftl imported from a model.

 ### Application Tier
+The Application Tier is responsible for the logic that flows through the application.
+T
 > _Provide a summary of the Application tier of your architecture.
 This
 > section will follow the same instructions that are given for the UI
 > Tier above._